theosotr/fsmove-eval/README.md

 (namely `benchmark-results`)
 that contains the analysis results for every benchmark.
-Each sub-directory contains the six files produced by the analysis of the corresponding module.
+Each sub-directory contains the six files produced from the analysis of the corresponding module.
 The script also generates the `benchmark-results/faults.csv` file that shows the occurrence of each fault type